There Are 3 Types of ADHD

 The Most Common One: Combined ADHD

-Type 3, combined ADHD, is exactly what it sounds like: both inattentiveness and hyperactivity show up together.
-The brain switches between them, sometimes erratic and impulsive, sometimes checked out and foggy.
-It's the most common presentation in adults, and also one of the most exhausting to live with, because it doesn't settle into a predictable pattern.
+Combined ADHD is exactly what it sounds like: both inattentiveness and hyperactivity present together.
+The brain shifts between them, sometimes impulsive and restless, sometimes checked out and foggy.
+Research suggests combined type is the most prevalent presentation in adults, accounting for around 62% of adult ADHD cases in clinical settings.
+It's also one of the more exhausting to live with, because it doesn't settle into a predictable pattern.

 One day you can't stop moving and talking.
 The next you can't start a single task.
 There's no reliable mode, just a nervous system doing its best in a world that expects consistency.